 Going beyond the mandate

-One-click unsubscribe might just become a requirement now, but it’s always been a recommended best practice.
-That’s because following email guidelines isn’t about avoiding fines and penalties—it’s about building trust and fostering deeper connections with your audience.
+One-click unsubscribe might have recently become a requirement, but it’s always been a recommended best practice.
+That’s because following email guidelines isn’t about avoiding fines and penalties — it’s about building trust and fostering deeper connections with your audience.

 Ultimately, that’s what differentiates email from other communication and marketing channels—it’s an opt-in-only form of messaging.
 Your audience has requested to hear from you when they subscribed to your email marketing campaigns or newsletters.
 However, they don’t request those television or radio ads, promoted posts on social media, or pay-per-click (PPC) ads all across the internet.